 Elsewhere in this newsletter are testimonials from former presidents.
 I asked several people to give me a few sentences and I was amazed at what they wrote.
 Please read that article and see if you are not inspired.
 Please read the information about the Spring Luncheon.
 If you have not signed up, it is not too late.
 We want to see you!

 As we move forward to another year (with not so much Covid, we hope), let us all keep the faith, keep showing up, keep thinking about our scholarship recipients, etc. and join in the fun!

-For information about the branch’s Special Interest Groups, download the Branch Brochure above.
+For information about the branch’s Special Interest Groups and activities, please browse our website and contact us using the link above.

 In accordance with its bylaws: AAUW is not affiliated with and does not support any other non-profit organizations; AAUW does not support the campaigns of any candidates for public office; but AAUW does support public policy initiatives related to education and equity for women and families that have been approved by the bi-annual voting of the AAUW members.